Fusseldieb/ttlock-reverse-engineering/README.md

 ### Encryption

-Considerig that the data is always 16 or 32 bytes long, we can guess that it's AES128 CBC encrypted with a padding of 16 (IV 16).
+Considering that the data is always 16 or 32 bytes long, we can guess that it's AES128 CBC encrypted with a padding of 16 (IV 16).
 However, trying to decrypt it results in bad padding, which means that it isn't "only" AES encrypted.
 There is also a XOR function involved, which encodes the bytes with the 10th byte (encrypt byte) afaik.
 More details here: https://reverseengineering.stackexchange.com/questions/25760/getting-the-algorithm-used-inside-this-so-file.

 In a nutshell: